Covariate adjustment in randomized experiments with missing outcomes and covariates: Covariate adjustment with missingness in both covariates and outcomes

+Other than being independent of $Z_i$, Theorem \ref{thm:ipwx_clt_xy} does not require further assumptions on the missingness mechanism of $w_i$.
+Therefore, Theorem \ref{thm:ipwx_clt_xy} holds even if $w_i$ is {\it missing not at random}, which departs from the standard literature of missing covariates under the {\it missing-at-random} assumption \citep{robins1994estimation}.

+In addition, the independence between $\riw$ and $Z_i$ ensures $x_i^\mim = (x_i, \wiz, \riw)$ is effectively a fully observed pretreatment covariate vector, generalizing $x_i$.
+Theorem \ref{thm:ipwx_clt_xy} requires that Assumption \ref{assm:riy} holds with all $x_i$ replaced by $x_i^\mim$, and thereby ensures the outcome is missing at random with $\riy$ $\indep$ $Y_i \mid (x_i^\mim, Z_i)$.
+This is the weakest form of the missing-at-random assumption based on the observed information in $(x_i, w_i, Z_i)$ \citep{rosenbaum1984reducing}.
+An alternative, more standard form of the missing-at-random assumption is $\ryi \indep Y_i \mid (x_i, Z_i)$.
+This is a more restrictive condition because it does not allow the missingness in outcomes to depend on the missingness pattern of the covariates, as represented by $\riw$, or the observed values in $w_i$.

-Theorem \ref{thm:ipwx_clt_xy} ensures that $\hteps (x_i^\aug)$ is asymptotically more efficient than $\htn $ and all alternative propensity-score-weighted estimators that use only a subset of $x_i^\mim$ for estimating the propensity score.
+Therorem \ref{thm:ipwx_clt_xy}(i) ensures that $\hteps (x_i^\aug)$ is asymptotically more efficient than $\htn $ while $\htreg(x_i^\mim)$ is asymptotically more efficient than both $\htn$ and $\hteps(x_i^\mim)$ when the outcomes are either linear in covariates or missing completely at random.
+Therorem \ref{thm:ipwx_clt_xy}(ii) ensures that $\hteps (x_i^\aug)$ is asymptotically more efficient than all alternative propensity-score-weighted estimators that use only a subset of $x_i^\mim$ for estimating the propensity score, including $\hteps(x_i)$ that uses only $x_i$.
 Recall that $\wiz$ is a variant of $w_i$ by imputing all missing covariates by zero.
 From Theorem \ref{thm:ipwx_clt_xy}, this rather basic imputation guarantees efficiency gain irrespective of the true values of the missing covariates, illustrating the quick wins that can be achieved by adjusting for partially observed covariates.

 As a comparison, the approach reviewed by \cite{seaman2013review} applies inverse probability weighting to only units with fully observed outcome {\it and} covariates, and requires correct specification of both the outcome and covariate missingness models.
 Accordingly, it requires the covariates to be missing at random.
 Our proposed method, in contrast, places no restriction on the covariate missingness mechanism and does not require the specification of the covariate missingness model.